aws-amplify/docs/docs/lib/storage/fragments/js/copy.md

 })
 ```

-### Copy file
+## Copy files within the same access levels

-For the most basic use case, you can copy a file from the specified key to another key within the same [File Access
-Level](~/lib/storage/configureaccess.md) (Defaults to 'public').
+You can copy a file from the specified key to another key within the same [File Access Level](~/lib/storage/configureaccess.md) (Defaults to 'public').

 ```typescript
 console.log(await Storage.list('copied/')); // []